nollenr/global-table-performance/results_readout.md

 - [writer output us-east-1](logfiles/Insert_Exercise/writer_output.log)

 # Update Exercise
-In the update exercise the readers in each region are reading all 10 records in the Global Table as fast as they can.
+In the update exercise the readers in each region are reading all the records in the  Global Table as fast as they can (for this test, there are exactly 10 records in the table).
 The writer is updating a record and then sleeping for 1000ms; every 90 seconds the amount of sleep time is reduced by 100ms until the writer is writing as fast as it can.

-There is constant overlap between the readers and writers.
+There is constant overlap between the records the readers are reading and the record the writer is updating.

 It looks like the maximum number of records that can be updated by the write is about 225 or about 2.5 records per second.